[ Printer Friendly Version ] [ Report Abuse ]

 "Thank you Godric," she said with a smile.

-"Of course, princess," he said, bowing again.
-His smirk was still present, and Dezzy smiled back at him before turning and walking back to the palace.
+"Of course, Princess," he said, bowing again.
+His smirk was still present, along with the warmth in his brown eyes, and Dezzy grinned at him before turning and walking back to the palace.

-She liked Godric, she knew that much, and hoped that they could be friends.
+Even though she had just met him, she liked Godric, she knew that much, and hoped that they could see one another again.
 She could tell that he wouldn't treat her as if she was above the rest of the world, just because of her title, and she was excited by that fact.
-If he would treat the same way as anyone else, she would finally have something normal to turn to when her life got too hectic for her to handle.
+If he would treat her the same way as anyone else, she would finally have something normal to turn to when her life got too hectic for her to handle.
 That normalcy used to come from dancing, because it was something that she knew everyone in the kingdom could enjoy.
 But now that her father had taken that away, and she could only dance in secret, perhaps Godric could replace it as something separate from life in the palace.

 She walked past the lake, and smiled as she reached the castle.
 She thought that she could handle her sisters now that she had had some time away from them, and could look forward to going back to the pavilion to see Salazar that night.
 As she thought if him, Dezzy's heart gave a small flutter, and she blushed for feeling that way.
 After all, she hardly knew this man, and the first time he had ever seen her, she had been wearing nothing but a nightgown!
 But then she thought of his kindness towards her and her sisters, letting them come to the pavilion and dance the night away.
 She knew that they could be a lot to handle sometimes, and being thrown into the company of all twelve of them at once could be nothing short of overwhelming.